 Always greet the host first, and then greet others.
 Never overlook anyone.
 When you present your business card, do so with the Chinese writing face up towards the other person and hold the card with both hands.
 When accepting others’ business cards, hold the card as if you are holding something precious.
 And never write or doodle on it.

 Engage other guests with lively small talk throughout the dinner.
 Compliment the hospitality of the city you are in, and don’t bring up business unless the host raises the topic first.

 Follow the host’s cues as a signal that the meal is starting by joining him or her in an opening toast.
 After several rounds of toasts, return a toast of health to the host and party.

 5. Bring a gift

-Now you know the basics, you can dining confidently with your Chinese friends and colleagues.
+Now that you know the basics, you can dine confidently with your Chinese friends and colleagues.
 There is no better place or time to get to know someone important in your life, be it for reasons of pleasure or business.